This function will convert the coordinates into a numeric vector for genes and clusters.

 clusters$sample="rep1"

-vecs_lst_gene = get_vectors(data_lst= list("rep1"= data),
+vecs_lst_gene = get_vectors(trans_lst= list("rep1"= trans),

 cluster_info = clusters,